mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Summary

-Any additional functionality this item has, e.g. contributing to a [BiomeRecipe](#T-ParquetClassLibrary-Biomes-BiomeRecipe 'ParquetClassLibrary.Biomes.BiomeRecipe').
+Any additional functionality this item has, e.g. contributing to a [CraftingRecipe](#T-ParquetClassLibrary-Crafts-CraftingRecipe 'ParquetClassLibrary.Crafts.CraftingRecipe').

 <a name='P-ParquetClassLibrary-Items-ItemModel-ParquetClassLibrary#EditorSupport#IItemModelEdit#EffectWhenUsedID'></a>
 ### ParquetClassLibrary#EditorSupport#IItemModelEdit#EffectWhenUsedID `property`